-As explained earlier, the data collected from this analysis consists of estimates of the discrepancy in trends between state tests and the NAEP ($V{\text{state}} - V{\text{NAEP}}$) and various measures of the quality of state test security policies.
+As explained earlier, the data collected from this analysis consists of estimates of the discrepancy in trends between state tests and the NAEP ($V{\rm state} - V{\rm NAEP}$) and various measures of the quality of state test security policies.
 From this data, the following questions can be addressed:

 - What is the relationship between the quality of a state's test security policy and any discrepancies between score trends on state and NAEP tests?
-This question is addressed by regressing $(V{\text{state}} - V{\text{NAEP}})$ on the overall composite score (possibly standardized) from the test security policy evaluation form.
+This question is addressed by regressing $(V{\text{state}} V{\text{NAEP}})$ on the overall security policy composite score.
 This analysis is conducted separately for each grade level and subject. - Which aspects of a state's test security policy seem to have the strongest relationship with score trend discrepancies?
-This question is addressed by regressing ($V{\text{state}} V{\text{NAEP}}$) on (standardized) composite scores for each of the four sections (F-O-I-L) of the policy evaluation form.
+This question is addressed by regressing (V{state} V{NAEP}) on composite scores for each of the four components (F-O-I-L) of the policy evaluation form.
 A comparison of the standardized beta weights would indicate which aspect had the greatest impact on trend discrepancies. - Do states with higher numbers of reported test score manipulations experience greater trend discrepancies?
 To address this question, the correlation between the numbers of published news reports and the trend discrepancies for each state is calculated.
 An analysis is conducted to determine if states with higher numbers of published reports prior to 2003 experienced smaller discrepancies (evidence that the published reports caused states to focus more on test security).

-The seven dichotomizations of state policies are used to conduct mean comparison tests (t-tests or nonparametric analyses) in order to address the following questions:
+The seven dichotomizations of state policies are used to conduct mean comparison tests in order to address the following questions:

 - Do states with clear and accessible policies experience smaller trend discrepancies than states with ambiguous or difficult-to-find policy information?
-Explain this - Do states with state-level mandates experience smaller trend discrepancies than states with district-level policies?
-Explain this - Do states with punitive policies experience smaller trend discrepancies than states with instructive policies?
-Explain this - Do states requiring independent test administration monitoring experience smaller trend discrepancies than states that allow teachers to administer tests to their own students?
-Explain this - Do states with investigative policies experience smaller trend discrepancies than states with preventative policies?
-Explain this - Do states with example-based policies experience smaller trend discrepancies than states with more general policies?
-Explain this - Do states with positive-message policies experience smaller trend discrepancies than states with negative-message policies?
-Explain this
+If discrepancies did reflect manipulations, then states with clear policies would be expected to have smaller discrepancies than states with ambiguous policies. - Do states with state-level mandates experience smaller trend discrepancies than states with district-level policies?
+State policies might carry more weight with regards to sanctions, but district policies might be better implemented. - Do states with punitive policies experience smaller trend discrepancies than states with instructive policies?
+This comparison could provide some information to determine if sanctions were more effective than honor codes in deterring manipulations. - Do states requiring independent test administration monitoring experience smaller trend discrepancies than states that allow teachers to administer tests to their own students?
+Independent monitoring would make it more difficult to manipulate test scores. - Do states with investigative policies experience smaller trend discrepancies than states with preventative policies?
+Investigative policies focus on mandatory reporting of testing irregularities and the process of investigating those reports.
+Preventative policies focus more on informing educators about which activities and behaviors are appropriate and inappropriate. - Do states with example-based policies experience smaller trend discrepancies than states with more general policies?
+It is hypothesized that policies with more examples would be more effective than policies with fewer examples. - Do states with positive-message policies experience smaller trend discrepancies than states with negative-message policies?
+This could provide information to determine if policies designed to "scare" educators from manipulating scores are more effective than policies designed as honor codes.